Aliases for CLDN16 Gene

 GeneCards Summary for CLDN16 Gene

 CLDN16 (Claudin 16) is a Protein Coding gene.
-Diseases associated with CLDN16 include hypomagnesemia 3, renal and hypomagnesemia primary.
+Diseases associated with CLDN16 include hypomagnesemia primary and familial primary hypomagnesemia with hypercalciuria and nephrocalcinosis without severe ocular involvement.
 Among its related pathways are Integrin Pathway and Cell junction organization.
 GO annotations related to this gene include identical protein binding and magnesium ion transmembrane transporter activity.

 UniProtKB/Swiss-Prot for CLDN16 Gene